AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 Now let's create an activity in the Target UI.

+>[!WARNING] The Visual Experience Composer for mobile apps is currently in Beta and may not be available in your Target account.
+You are encouraged to evaluate its capabilities, but we do not recommend launching real activities in your production app at this time.

 **To Create an Activity with the Target VEC**

 1. Log into the [Adobe Experience Cloud](https://experiencecloud.adobe.com)